adrianmuxworthy/ThellierCoolPy/README.md

 3) FORC data.
 This is FORC data output format from a Princeton or Lakeshore instrument.

 **Instructions for installation and usage**

 **Colab:**

-Download all the files from the Colab folder.
-Run Colab (just search for Colab).
+Download all the files from the github Colab folder to a folder of your choice.
+Run Colab (just search for Colab in browser or enter https://colab.research.google.com/).
 Colab works best in a Google Chrome browswer.

-To run on the cloud using Google Colab:

-The cooling rate correction can also be ran using Google Colab by downloading the colab versions of ThellierCoolPy and ThellierCoolfunc.
-This requires the Thellier plots, Ms-T curves and FORC diagram to be in the same folder as ThellierCoolFunc_colab to be downloaded onto the cloud for processing within the notebook.

-An example of a colab input folder is the zipped folder: colab_files_example.

-The corrected Thellier files can then be downloaded from Google Colab.
+To run, use the upload option to load ThelllierTool_colab.ipynb.
+The Colab version requires that the Thellier data, Ms-T curves and FORC diagram are in the same folder as ThellierCoolFunc_colab.py.
+These are uploaded to Colab within during processing within the notebook.
+To run the program, click on the instructions above each cell.
+The model uses a full-wdith half maxmiumm method to extrapolate the FORC distribtion to SF = 0, as outlined in Muxworthy and Heslop (2011).
+When a noisy FORC diagram is used, anomalous FWHM can be produced and these values can be removed.
+The cooling-rate corrected Thellier files are saved as original_file_name_U.tdt, and can be downloaded from Colab.

 **Jupyter** (installed via Anaconda):